-Barence writes "Kingston has unveiled the 'world's first' 256GB flash drive, raising flash drive storage to the kind of capacity you normally associate with laptop hard disks.
-Kingston claims the drive is 'ideal for netbook users who want to extend the limited capacity of their machines,' although given that the device costs about twice as much as a netbook, buyers could probably get more storage by purchasing two of the cheap ultraportables.
+Barence writes: "Kingston has unveiled the 'world's first' 256GB flash drive, raising flash drive storage to the kind of capacity you normally associate with laptop hard disks.
+Kingston claims the drive is "ideal for netbook users who want to extend the limited capacity of their machines", although given the device costs about twice as much as a netbook, buyers could probably get more storage by purchasing two of the cheap ultraportables.
 The device is made on a build-to-order basis, with a suggested UK retail price of £650.52 including VAT — that's an astonishing $1074.69 at current exchange rates.
 Not exactly cheap and cheerful."

 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
 Also, Slashdot's now on IFTTT.
 Check it out!
 Check out the new SourceForge HTML5 Internet speed test! ×